 Creating a Successful Meringue Frosting !

-Classic sticky meringue, marshmallow fluff, 7-minute frosting, boiled frosting—all of these delicate, white, light and airy toppings require the use of egg whites, a bain-marie process, and beating for volume and pointy peaks.
+Classic sticky meringue, marshmallow fluff, 7-minute frosting, boiled frosting—all of these delicate, white, light, and airy toppings require the use of egg whites, a bain-marie process, and beating for volume and pointy peaks.

 Grease and egg yolk protein are two of meringue’s destroyers.
-Even a tiny particle of grease may breakdown the whites and prevent them from ever achieving meringue’s quintessential fluffiness.
+Even a tiny particle of grease may break down the whites and prevent them from ever achieving meringue’s quintessential fluffiness.
 To avoid grease, remember to use metal and never use plastic mixing bowls, scrapers, measuring cups or utensils, or rubber scrapers.
 Furthermore, vinegar may naturally degrease metal tools used for meringue.
 Carefully separating eggs will ensure that egg yolk proteins do not taint the egg whites.

-The use of a bain-marie, the indirect slow-cooking method of ingredients in one pot set over heated water in a bottom pot, allows the delicate egg whites to heat while the sugar dissolves without curdling.
+The use of a bain-marie, the indirect slow-cooking method of ingredients in one pot set over some heated water in a bottom pot, allows the delicate egg whites to heat while the sugar dissolves without curdling.
 Traditionally, 7 minutes provides ample time and heat to create perfect peaks, but be sure to beat the egg whites until they reach beautiful form-holding peaks with no droopy curls.

 To Prepare the Shortbread Crust:

 Preheat the oven to 375°F. With cooking spray, coat the interior of an 11½-inch tart pan.
 Set the tart pan atop a baking sheet lined with parchment paper.
 Set aside.